 Consider mediation.

 Schedule a meeting with your ex-husband and Nadine to address the situation.
-Involve neutral mediator, such as a family counselor or a trusted mutual friend, to help guide the conversation.
+Involve a neutral mediator, such as a family counselor or a trusted mutual friend, to help guide the conversation.

 Make it clear that the objective is to create a fair and respectful arrangement for both children, considering your daughter’s emotional needs and exploring alternative solutions that work for everyone.